SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

 ## Appendix

-In this section, there are some more concept covered in a loose and very brief way.
+In this section, some more concepts are covered in a loose and very brief way.

+### II - OSS Experimental Project

 The basis for this article is an experimental OSS project I started a year ago.
-It is called FluX (it was called FLooping before, and I will propably change the name again).
+It is called FluX (it was called FLooping before, and I will probably change the name again).
 You can find the project on [Github](https://github.com/ronaldschlenker/FluX).

-### I - Playing Audio
+### II - Playing Audio

 Unfortunately, this topic is not covered in this article.
 So I suggest you have a look at FluX:

-* You can actually play sounds, using a Node audio server or CSAudio as backend.
+* you can actually play sounds, using a Node audio server or CSAudio as backend; and
-* There is a small library of effects and oscillators (hp, lp, sin, rect, tri, etc.)
+* there is a small library of effects and oscillators (hp, lp, sin, rect, tri, etc.)

 #### Reader State

-For real world audio applications, it is necessary to access some "global" values like the current sample rate or the position in a song.
+For real-world audio applications, it is necessary to access some "global" values like the current sample rate or the position in a song for an evaluation cycle.
 In FluX, this is done by extending `Block` with the capability of what is called `reader`.
-This makes it possible to the block author to access these "environmental" values.
-It is simply done by passing another parameter beside state to the block function.
+This makes it possible to the `Block` author to access these "environmental" values inside of a `Block` function.
+This is simply done by passing another parameter besides state to the `Block` function.

-### II - Feedback
+### III - Feedback

 <hint>